Man With the Blues: Background

 Returning to the music business, Nelson started to perform on the local show "Cowtown Hoedown" on KCUL.
 Uncle Hank Craig, the manager that booked the acts to the show helped Nelson to be signed as a recording artist to Pappy Daily's D Records and to his publishing firm, Glad Music.

 Recordings

 In 1959, Nelson assisted to his first session as a recording artist at Manco Studios in Fort Worth, Texas.
 His backing was composed of steel guitarist Bobby Penton, drummer Lonnie Campbell, bassist Johnny Smith and the Hoedown artists "The Reil Sisters" as his backing group.
 To pay for the session, Nelson gave Craig half of the publishing rights for "Man With the Blues".
 For its release as a single, the song was coupled with Nelson's original "The Storm Has Just Begun" on the flipside.
 Upon its release, the single failed to meet success.

-Nelson recorded again the song in 1976 for his album The Longhorn Jamboree Presents: Willie Nelson & His Friends, and in 2010, for his release Country Music.
+Nelson recorded again the song in 1976 for his album The Longhorn Jamboree Presents: Willie Nelson & His Friends, in 2010 for his release Country Music., and in 2023 for his album Bluegrass.